echo-akash/echo-akash/README.md

 func GetBio() Bio {
 	return Bio{
-		"- ⚡ Quick bio:":                    "Dedicated and creative neophyte, who has been working in software, research, business analysis and project management is eager to demonstrate innovation and leadership in the IT industry.", "- 🔭 I’m currently working on":      "@ SciTech Academy as a STEM Educator  --- @ SciTech Innovations Limited as a Business Analyst", "- 🌱 I’m currently learning":        "In love with learning business analysis, project management, cloud server management.
+		"- ⚡ Quick bio:":                    "Dedicated and creative neophyte, who has been working in software, research, business analysis and project management is eager to demonstrate innovation and leadership in the IT industry.", "- 🔭 I’m currently working on":      "@ SciTech Academy as a STEM Educator", "- 🌱 I’m currently learning":        "In love with learning business analysis, project management, cloud server management.
 Sharpening my skills in Python, Machine Learning, Data Mining & Analysis", "- 👯 I’m looking to collaborate on": "Python and Docker related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅",